 The last couple of years I taught, I did an elaborate science demo day for Halloween.
 This is one of those experiences that students will remember when they look back on their middle school experience.
 I encourage you to dig deep and really put some thought into the presentation.
 It will go a long way in making this something students will talk about forever.

-I have always done a science demo day on or around Halloween, but it could be done at anytime throughout the year.
-The theme I’ve used in the past has been a mad scientist testing out his latest experiments in his laboratory.
-It’s a natural fit for most science teachers, right?
+I always did a science demo day on or around Halloween, but it could be done at anytime throughout the year.
+The theme I've used in the past has been a mad scientist testing out his latest experiments in his laboratory.
+It's a natural fit for most science teachers, right?

 Last year we were able to fit all of our classes into a flex space (teaching theater).
 It provided ample room for all the classes to view the demonstrations.
 We set the mood of the room by putting up black butcher paper on the windows.
 This served two purposes.
 We wanted it to be dark for some of the demonstrations, but we also didn't want kids knowing what was happening in the room during setup and throughout the day.
 It's inevitable that once your first set of classes have seen the demonstrations that students from all over campus are going to swing by and check out what's going on.